BanyanDB Query Language (BydbQL)

 6.1.
 Grammar

-topn_query ::= SHOW TOP integer from_measure_clause [TIME time_condition] [WHERE topn_criteria] [AGGREGATE BY agg_function] [ORDER BY value ["ASC"|"DESC"]] [WITH QUERY_TRACE]
+topn_query ::= SHOW TOP integer from_measure_clause TIME time_condition [WHERE topn_criteria] [AGGREGATE BY agg_function] [ORDER BY value ["ASC"|"DESC"]] [WITH QUERY_TRACE]

-from_measure_clause ::= "FROM MEASURE" identifier ["IN" "(" group_list ")"]
+from_measure_clause ::= "FROM MEASURE" identifier "IN" ["("] group_list [")"] [ON ["("] stage_list [")"] STAGES]

 topn_criteria ::= condition (("AND" | "OR") condition)*